Board of Directors

-Anne Weber is passionate about community-- she is an Impact Hub maker, educator, state teacher fellow, columnist, and Teach For America 2013 alumnus.
+Anne Weber is passionate about community-- she is an Impact Hub maker, educator, program manager, state teacher fellow, columnist, and Teach For America 2013 alumnus.
+She currently leads programs to help residents and businesses save precious water and energy resources as a program manager at Honeywell, a Fortune 100 company.
 As a co-founder at Impact Hub HNL, she managed community programs, events, marketing, communications, and operations.
 She is an educator with a passion for building sustainable communities and making social impact and she's committed to the belief that everyone has a role to play in this work.
-She currently serves on the boards of Kanu Hawaii, Hawai'i Women in Filmmaking, and on the Hawaii Public Radio Generation Listen Leadership Board.
-In her free time, she actively volunteers with Hui Aloha, Junior League Honolulu, and the AUW Society for Young Leaders.
-From 2016-2019, she served on the national Advisory Council for the Native Alliance Initiative for Teach for America, lobbying in D.C. on behalf of indigenous students.
+She currently serves on the boards of Kanu Hawaii and Hawai'i Women in Filmmaking, and previously on the Hawaii Public Radio Generation Listen Leadership Board, and the national Native Advisory Council for Teach for America, lobbying in D.C. on behalf of indigenous students.
+In her free time, she actively volunteers with local non-profits including YWCA, Junior League Honolulu, Sierra Club, and the AUW Society for Young Leaders.

 Christina Torres is a writer and 8th grade English teacher at Punahou School in Honolulu, Hawai‘i.
 Originally from Southern California, Christina attended the University of Southern California, where she received her BAs in Theatre and English.
 After joining the Teach For America program in Los Angeles, Christina received her MA in Urban Education from Loyola Marymount University.
 Once in Hawai‘i, Christina has been working in education both in the nonprofit world and the classroom.
 When she's not teaching, Christina is a writer whose work has appeared in Honolulu Civil Beat, Education Week, and Teaching Tolerance.
 Christina has also acted on stage at Mānoa Valley Theater, Kumu Kahua Theater, and Hawai‘i Shakespeare Festival.
 She is committed to sharing diverse voices and encouraging young people to own their power and share their voices.